I love kayaking; it’s my favorite way to sit back, unwind and relax, especially after a tiring week or month.

 Are Kayaks Heavy Or Light?

 Each type of kayak weighs differently.
 First, you need to identify the purpose you need it for.
-Recreational kayaks range from 35 lbs for a single-person kayak and 65 lbs for a tandem kayak.
+Casual recreational kayaks range from 35 lbs for a single-person kayak and 65 lbs for a tandem kayak.
 Fishing kayaks are usually the heaviest and can easily cross 120 lbs, considering you will not want to compromise on quality.

 When choosing a kayak, you should look for an estimated weight that you can carry easily without getting tired.
-I would personally always prefer a lightweight kayak as long as it is of a good standard and serves its purpose well.
+I would personally always prefer a good lightweight kayak as long as it is of a good standard and serves its purpose well.

 Carrying a kayak depends on your age, ability, and strength.
 Only you can decide whether you can carry a 50-pound boat or you’ll be good with a 30-pound max.